Entanglement of a spin-1/2 Ising-Heisenberg diamond spin cluster in the thermal bosonic bath: Conclusions

 \section{Conclusions}

-One of the main objectives of quantum information technology is to identify physical systems capable of efficiently implementing various quantum information algorithms.
-Such systems must be able to generate states that exhibit quantum entanglement, a fundamental property essential for quantum information processing.
-One such system is the diamond spin cluster, found in various chemical compounds, including the natural mineral azurite, where copper ions form a spin diamond chain.
-We have considered an Ising-Heisenberg diamond spin cluster, where each spin interacts with a thermal bosonic bath.
-The cluster consists of two central spins described by the anisotropic Heisenberg model, which interact with two side Ising spins.
-We have investigated the time evolution of negativity as a measure of entanglement between the Heisenberg spins under the influence of a bosonic bath with varying parameters.
-Depending on the temperature and the type of bath, entanglement can either decrease or increase.
-We have shown that for a certain range of environment-determined parameters, entanglement in the system increases.
-Furthermore, we have demonstrated that entanglement can reach its maximum possible value.
-Additionally, in cases where the isolated central spins evolve without entanglement, introducing the bosonic bath can generate entanglement up to its maximum possible value.
+One of the main goals of quantum information technology is to identify physical systems capable of efficiently implementing quantum information algorithms.
+Such systems must be able to generate states that have quantum entanglement which is a fundamental resource for quantum information processing.
+One promising candidate is the diamond spin cluster, found in various chemical compounds, including the natural mineral azurite, where copper ions form a spin diamond chain.
+In this work, we have considered an Ising-Heisenberg diamond spin cluster, where each spin interacts with a thermal bosonic bath.
+The cluster consists of two central spins described by an anisotropic Heisenberg model, interacting with two side Ising spins.
+The interaction between spins and bosons is described by the dephasing model.